-The financial awards range up to $1,000 for each of the following scholarships:
+The financial awards will be $1,500 for each of the following four scholarships:

 On recommendation of the judges, these awards may be divided among two or more equally promising applicants.
 Scholarship funding is renewable, but renewal is not automatic.
 Previous winners who continue to meet eligibility requirements may apply to renew their awards.
 Renewal requests are considered along with all other scholarship applications and given no preference.

 Primarily, awards are based on applicants’ potential to succeed in news media careers.
 However, financial need is considered if all other qualifications of competing applicants are equal.

 Applicants may apply for more than one scholarship by checking all of the appropriate boxes on the form, but no more than one scholarship will be awarded to any applicant.
 Multiple applications will be discarded.

 – Provide proof of enrollment or acceptance in a journalism program at a two-year or four-year college or university.

 - If your college does not have a journalism program, or if you are not enrolled in a journalism program, you must supply a letter from an adviser to your student media program, student-run campus news outlet or an SPJ member in good standing in your geographic area, verifying that you intend to pursue a career as a professional journalist and that you show strong potential as a journalist.